cloudposse-archives/wp-quip/readme.txt

 If the `ttl` attribute is not provided, the default value of 7200 seconds (2 hours) is used.
 You can change the default value in `Quip Settings` (menu `Settings/WP Quip`).
 If `ttl` is set to `0`, the plugin will not cache the responses, and every request to the WordPress page or blog post will call the Quip API.

+__NOTE__: Setting `ttl` to `0` also invalidates the document cache.
+This could be used if you change the Quip document and want the changes to be reflected on the website immediately.
+In this case, update the document in Quip, set `ttl` to `0` in the `quip` shortcode, refresh the WordPress page or blog post in the browser to invalidate the cache, and then set `ttl` back to its original value.

 == Installation ==